Overview of Dremio Sonar

 Overview of How Queries Are Run Across the Two Types of Planes

-This diagram gives a simplified account of how the two planes interact when a user logs into Dremio Cloud and runs a query:
+This diagram gives a simplified account of how the two planes interact when a user logs into Sonar and runs a query:

-- Someone authenticates to Dremio Cloud through a BI client application.
+- A user authenticates to Sonar through a BI client application.

 - The SQL proxy passes the credentials to the authentication manager, which validates the credentials and approves the authentication request.

-- The person who authenticated issues a query to Dremio.
+- The user issues a query to Sonar.